 (3) Lanes of Dance.
 Social Tango is danced in a "rectangle", not a circle.
 Each lane is approximately 3 feet wide, with a couple in front and behind.
 The outside lane progresses steadily around the floor, and if it becomes too crowded, then a second lane can form just inside - sort of like I-25 at rush hour.
 Hapless dancers who can't navigate congregate in the middle.
 To enter the dance floor, you watch for a gap, catch the eye of the on coming leader and merge with traffic.
 It is frowned upon to clog up the freeway or race around.

 (4) Three or four dance sets with a curtain music.
 Each set of tango music is 2 or 3 minutes, so three dances gives you ten minutes or so with one partner.
 At the end of the dance, assuming the leader has done his job well, the follower is floating in a dream, so the custom is to walk her back to her table.
-There is 10 seconds or so at the start of each song where the couples have an opportunity to chat.
+In the gap between songs, and over the first few phrases of the new one, the couples have an opportunity to chat.
 In the old days, this was the one shot you got at making a connection since the women were typically well-chaperoned.

 Intimacy and closeness

-As mentioned above, tango in Argentina is always dance close.
-This is cultural to tango as it is considered to be a danced embrace, not an athletic endeavor.
+As mentioned above, tango in Argentina is always danced close.
+This is a culturally typical aspect of tango as it is considered to be a danced embrace, not an athletic endeavor.
 The codes listed above help navigate the social terrain of dancing closely with different people, even not-your-life-partner.
-Tango is a small community, and you see and dance with the same people over months if not years.
+Tango communities are not large, and you see and dance with the same people over months if not years.

 Finally: The question I always get "Why are they all so serious?"

-Tango has been called a "playground for adults", but it isn't exuberant like Salsa or Lindy.
+One of my mentors called Tango a "playground for adults", but it isn't exuberant like Salsa or Lindy Hop.
 It takes concentration and focus for two people to connect and dance the intricate steps without a mistake.
-The best comparison might be like you don't see concert musicians laughing while performing a symphony.
+The best comparison might be the following: you don't see concert musicians laughing while performing a symphony.
 It isn't because they aren't enjoying the music, rather they are deep in concentration.